Tuesday, February 12, 2013

 (This 1990 G92-optioned Camaro IROC-Z had the stones to put two car-lengths on the 1989 Mustang GT that it was racing)

 Introduced in 1985, the TPI motors garnered all the attention, leaving the LG4 (Carburetor) and L03 TBI (Throttle Body Injected) engines seemingly out in the cold.
-The TPI (Tuned Port) engines offered extremely serious 300lb.-ft. torque from their extra-long intake runner design, which made for incredible stop-light to stop-light action from the low RPM torque output, but the upper RPM power production quickly leveled off at the top of the rev range.
-Rated anywhere from a low of 145 hp to a high of 170 hp, the carburetor LG4 and TBI L03 305 engines were down by as much as 60hp to their performance optioned 230hp G92-optioned LB9 TPI counterparts.
+The TPI (Tuned Port Injection) engines offered serious 300lb.-ft. of torque from their extra-long intake runner design, as well as the 305ci. having a long stroke, which made for ultra fun stop-light to stop-light action from the low RPM torque output, but the upper RPM power production quickly fell off at the top of the rev range.
+Rated between a low 145 hp to a high 170 hp, the carb LG4 and TBI L03 engines were down by as much as 60hp compared to their performance optioned 230hp (G92-code) and 5-speed equipped LB9 TPI (Tuned Port) counterparts.

-1985, the first year of the Tuned Port Injection (TPI) system, actually outperformed the 5.0 liter Mustang GT in Motor Trend's magazine road testing.
+1985 the first year of the Tuned Port Injection (TPI) system, actually outperformed the 5.0 liter Mustang GT in Motor Trend's magazine road testing.
 Of course this was not simply based on straight-line performance.
-The IROC-Z, WS6 Formula and Trans Am excels at road racing course due to a True MacPherson Strut Suspension System, 4-Wheel Disc Brakes, a lower center of gravity and wide 245/50R16 tires.
-The Mustang used a modified MacPherson Suspension that did not have the same suspension geometry.
-Also suffering from only having discs up front and inferior drum brakes in the rear, and smaller tires.
+The IROC-Z, WS6 Formula and Trans Am excel at road racing course due to a “true” MacPherson Strut Suspension System, 4-Wheel Disc Brakes, a lower center of gravity and wide 245/50R16 tires.
+The Mustang used a “modified” MacPherson Suspension setup that did not have the same suspension geometry, as well as suffering from only having discs up front, inferior drum brakes in the rear, and smaller tires.
 But what the 5.0 Mustang had going for it?
 They were straight-line killers!
+Where Camaro and Firebird had the edge in cornering and braking, the Mustang and Capri were the pound for pound champs on the Dragstrip.
+General consensus rated the 5.0 Mustang as the “Best Bang for the Buck” performance car of the ‘80s.

 (comparison video featuring 1/4 mile times of a LO3 optioned 5.0 TBI, a LB9 optioned 5.0 TPI with G92 performance package and a L98 optioned 5.7 TPI with G92 performance package)